Dynamic analysis enhances issue resolution: Approach

-\textbf{Key Function Analysis:} To assist agents in understanding function specifications, key function analysis explains the ``workflow role'' of each component in the target workflow.
-For example, the analysis clarifies that \texttt{convert} orchestrates the data validation, while \texttt{\_validate\_unit} acts as a guard clause to enforce valid \texttt{UnitData} instances.
-Given the highly coupled nature of modern software systems, failure to adhere to the system design specifications during remediation can easily trigger functional anomalies upstream and downstream.
-Therefore, this module explicitly defines the responsibilities and functional boundaries of each key component.
-This aims to assist agents in delineating the responsibilities of each functional segment based on the role of the function within different input scenarios.
-This empowers agents to delineate functional responsibilities by analyzing role variations across different input scenarios.
+\textbf{Key Function Analysis:} By leveraging the call-return pairs explicitly recorded in execution traces, key function analysis elucidates the "workflow role" of each component to assist agents in understanding the codebase's function specifications.
+In Figure~\ref{fig:tracereport1}, the analysis clarifies that \texttt{convert} orchestrates the data validation, while \texttt{\_validate\_unit} acts as a guard clause to enforce valid \texttt{UnitData} instances.
+To prevent cascading anomalies during remediation, this module explicitly defines the functional boundaries of key components.
+This empowers agents to deduce component responsibilities by analyzing their role variations across different input scenarios.

 \textbf{Workflow Process Introduction:} This section provides a natural language overview of the execution events.
 As the report shows, it summarizes low-level code behavior into high-level intent descriptions, thus supplementing the agent's understanding of the underlying trace data.
-Crucially, this external, objective description acts as a corrective mechanism against the confirmation bias of agent-authored tests, ensuring feedback aligns with actual runtime behaviors.

-By integrating hierarchical execution trees, key function analysis, and workflow descriptions, this module presents the agent with a ``panoramic view'' of the execution process.
+Crucially, this external, objective description acts as a corrective mechanism against agent-authored test confirmation bias, ensuring feedback aligns with actual runtime behavior.
+By integrating execution trees, key function analysis, and workflow descriptions, this module presents the agent with a ``panoramic view'' of execution.

+Figure~\ref{fig:7-steps-workflow} shows an example of an ideal process. \ours adopts the \myworkflow not as a rigid procedural pipeline, but rather as a flexible behavioral strategy for autonomous agents.
+This strategy is specifically designed to accommodate the newly integrated dynamic analysis module, empowering agents to capture sufficient execution traces to guide the entire repair process.
+Our complete code and prompts are publicly available~\cite{daira_code_2025}.

+\textbf{Phase 1: Execution Tracing Phase.} In this phase, the primary objective is to accumulate sufficient and diverse dynamic evidence at the beginning of the repair process.
+Compared with typical end-to-end repair agents, where test execution is primarily used as a post-patch validation signal, \ours shifts the agent's autonomous test-based validation to this initial stage.
+The agent generates reproduction and scenario scripts following the standard repair-agent setting, using the issue description, repository context, and available project tests.
+This validation step remains autonomous and iterative: when a script is invalid or insufficient, the agent revises or adds scripts based on runtime feedback.
+The validated scripts are then traced by the \textbf{\tracetool}, and the resulting raw execution traces are transformed by \textbf{\tracesummary} into structured execution trace reports.